HPC User Report from M. Münsch (Chair of Fluid Mechanics)

 Motivation and problem definition

 For simply shaped thin-walled plastic mass products, thermoforming is a standard manufacturing method.
 A main drawback of the common process is an inhomogeneous wall thickness distribution, causing excess raw material consumption.
-One way to alleviate this problem is to impose an optimized temperature distribution in the raw material, which leads to a favourable deformation behaviour.
+One way to alleviate this problem is to impose an optimized temperature distribution in the raw material, which leads to a favourable deformation behavior.
 The approach followed within this project to influence the plastic sheet temperature during the process is by using air jets.
 What makes this project unsuitable for a purely experimental investigation is the large number of potentially influential parameters.
 The conduction of extensive parameter studies therefore has to be done numerically.
 In order to simulate this complex thermal fluid-structure interaction (TFSI) problem, an implicitly coupled TFSI model of the thermoforming process is being set up.
 Furthermore, various reduced-physics models are investigated.

 The aim is to gain an in-depth understanding of the thermoforming process so that an optimization towards a reduction of the material consumption can be performed.
 Experimental parameter studies are used for validation and back-up of the model.